adriandrr/ERMA/README.md

 ```bash
 snakemake --use-conda --cores N
 ```
 Replace N with the number of cores (threads) you want to use.

-The pipeline will automatically:

-- Download and prepare the required SILVA and CARD databases.
-- Decompress and convert your raw FASTQ files.
-- Perform BLAST alignments against the CARD and SILVA databases.
-- Generate integrated, filtered results.
-- Produce plots and an HTML report summarizing the analysis.
-- View Results: After the pipeline finishes running, results will be saved in the results/ directory.
-You can find the final report as a ZIP file in results/report.zip.
-This file contains HTML reports and visual summaries of the analysis.
+Dont forget to also specify the number of threads in the config file.

 ## Additional Notes

 The pipeline is designed to handle large sequencing datasets in parallel, so it's recommended to run it on a machine with sufficient computational resources.
+However, to run the pipeline on machines with less resources, it is recommended to split the fastq files or the tables in smaller chunks to prevent the RAM to overflow.
+Care: the lower the number of lines per chunk for the tables, the higher the chance some blast results for the same read will be lost.
 If any errors occur during the pipeline run, Snakemake will provide detailed logs, allowing you to debug and troubleshoot any issues.
+You are most welcome to create an Issue when running into problems.

 License

 This project is licensed under the MIT License.